Andy Andreoff

-Andy Andreoff (born May 17, 1991) is a Canadian professional ice hockey player for ZSC Lions of the National League (ice hockey) (NL).
-Andreoff was selected by the Los Angeles Kings in the third round (80th overall) of the 2011 NHL Entry Draft.
+Andy Andreoff (born May 17, 1991) is a Canadian professional ice hockey player.
+Andreoff was selected by the Los Angeles Kings in the third round (80th overall) of the 2011 NHL entry draft.

 Early life

 Andreoff was born on May 17, 1991, in Pickering, Ontario, Canada, to mother Kathy and is of Macedonian descent.

 Playing career

 Amateur

 Growing up in Pickering, Andreoff attended Vaughn Willard Public School and played with the Ajax-Pickering minor midget Raiders while attending St. Mary Catholic Secondary School.
 He was drafted in the fifth round of the 2007 Ontario Hockey League (OHL) Entry Draft by the Oshawa Generals.
 Andreoff played five seasons of major junior hockey with the Generals, scoring 81 goals and 126 assists for 207 points, while earning 312 penalty minutes, in 281 games played.

 In his first full year of major junior hockey during 2008–09, Andreoff skated in 66 games and scored 11 goals with 14 assists.
 The team finished fourth in its division and missed the OHL playoffs.
-He was ranked 168th amongst North American skaters by the NHL Central Scouting Bureau s final rankings and was not selected in the 2009 NHL Entry Draft.
+He was ranked 168th amongst North American skaters by the NHL Central Scouting Bureau s final rankings and was not selected in the 2009 NHL entry draft.
 The following year, Andreoff experienced a breakout sophomore season in which he recorded 48 points.
 He credited his uptake in scoring to his coaches who told him to "be more aggressive."
 In spite of his efforts, the Generals once again failed to qualify for the OHL playoffs, finishing fourth in the East Division.

 Andreoff topped his sophomore season during the Generals' 2010–11 campaign by recording a new career-high 33 goals and 42 assists.
-This garnered the attention of the Los Angeles Kings who drafted him 80th overall in the 2011 NHL Entry Draft.
+This garnered the attention of the Los Angeles Kings who drafted him 80th overall in the 2011 NHL entry draft.
 He had not expected to be drafted and found out while watching the draft listening for his friends' names.
 By the conclusion of the 2010–11 season, Andreoff earned a scholarship to attend Durham College and received the teams' Eric Lindros Top Forward Award.
 Prior to the beginning of the following season, Andreoff signed a three-year entry-level contract with the Kings on October 13, 2011, before being loaned back to the Generals.
 He was also named an assistant captain alongside Scott Valentine, Christian Thomas, and captain Boone Jenner.